opconWizard/opcon-docs/docs/reports/predefined.md

 ## Job History Count by Month

 :::note
-The \"Job Count Average by Month\" graph in the report charts the job count average for each month.
+The "Job Count Average by Month" graph in the report charts the job count average for each month.
 Each point is calculated by taking the total number of jobs run in a month and dividing that by the actual number of days jobs ran.
 :::

 +----------------------------------------------------------------------+